DSC-SPIDAL/harp/sc2017-tutorial/Hands-on-kmeans.md

 # Check installed images
 sudo docker image ls
 # Download an image if not installed otherwise skip this step
+# about 30GB disk space needed at the root volume
 sudo docker pull dscspidal/harp-daal
 # Start a container
 sudo docker run -it dscspidal/harp-daal /etc/bootstrap.sh -bash